 Each National Bridge Organisation agrees to fulfill certain requirements, such as opening its ranks to all its citizens and residents and upholding a standard of ethics acceptable to the WBF.

-The WBF Executive Council consists of the President, who acts as Chairman, 17 Members, elected from the eight WBF Zonal Conferences, representatives of the five Continental Conferences and 2 Member representatives from the High Level Players Commission.
-The President Emeritus and the President of the Congress are non voting members of the Executive Council.
+The WBF Executive Council consists of the President, who acts as Chairman, 17 Members, elected from the eight WBF Zonal Conferences, 2 Members elected from the High Level Players Commission and, starting from 2020, 3 Members elected from the Congress.
+The President/s Emeritus and the General Counsel are non-voting members of the Executive Council.